sgreben/regex-builder/README.md

 # Maintainable Regular Expressions

-A maintainable (and commentable!) way to write regexes in Java.
+A maintainable way of writing regexes in Java.
 No more opaque regex strings -- everything is expressed as **plain Java code**.

+**MRE** is implemented as a light-weight wrapper around `java.util.regex`.

 ## Example